T4 on the Beach: T4 on the Beach 2012

 The tenth anniversary event was held on 1 July 2012.
 As a celebration, a quiz was held featuring past and present T4 presenters, who were asked to answer questions on ten years of the event.
 Vernon Kay was due to appear, but had to cancel due to other commitments.
 Rick Edwards and June Sarpong were guest presenters along with regulars Nick Grimshaw, Jameela Jamil, Georgie Okel, Will Best and Matt Edmondson.
+It was the final edition to be held prior to the closure of T4 on 29 December 2012.